Base4Security/BUDA/docs/Narratives.rst

 Overview
 --------
-In the BUDA framework, narratives are the backbone of every deception operation.
+In BUDA framework, narratives are the backbone of every deception operation.
 They provide the strategic context and guidelines that shape the behavior of simulated user profiles and decoy assets.
 A well-defined narrative not only guides the automated generation of activities but also helps align the simulation with real-world.

 Key Components
 --------------